kemitchell/square-one-forms/confidentiality-ip.md

 ## Confidential Information

-With the exceptions listed in [Not Confidential Information](#not-confidential-information), **Confidential Information** means:
+With the exceptions listed in [Not Confidential Information](#not-confidential-information), **Confidential Information** means information that:

-- information the company shares with or makes available to you during your work for the company
+- the company shares with or makes available to you during your work for the company

-- information you develop during your work for the company
+- you develop during your work for the company

-- information the company shared with you before you started work with the company
+- the company shared with you before you started work with the company

-- information building on these kinds of information
+- builds on these kinds of information

 ## Not Confidential Information